-Flexible features allow you to play and download videos, save them to a folder in My Content, or share them with a friend.
+Flexible features allow you to play and download videos, build activities, save them to a folder in My Content, or share them with a friend.
 Content tabs provide quick access to smaller video segments, video transcripts, citation information, related materials, and other titles in the same series.

 Streaming vs. Downloading